laurence-71/php-symfony-app/ReadMe.md

 * Get favicon generator for real
 * select your favicon image
 * Generate your favicon and html code to create the files and the links to make sure all the browsers and format will show it
-* Just copy all the links and import them in your stylesheet block in the base.html.twig
+* Just copy all the links and paste them in your stylesheet block in the base.html.twig
 * Downdload the zip package, unzip it
-* create a ressource folder in the public folder,a favicon folder and put all the file in it
+* Create a ressource folder in the public folder,a favicon folder and put all the file in it
 * Update the route of the links in the base.html.twig

 # Start to build the app

+In Case you miss it.
-The app takes care of all the process of repair, recycling a bike, article requirements .
+The app takes care of all the process of repair, recycling a bike, and the article requirements .
 In the admin I put the beginning of a statistic management with ChartJS ; I used version 2.9.3 instead of symfony/UX-chartJS .